 Each student will be evaluated by the DCE once during the semester using the DataArc Affective behavior evaluation form.
-The student will also be evaluated one other time from program faculty/clinical instructors.
+The student will be evaluated once from program faculty/clinical instructors.
 Conferences may be scheduled with the DCE to review the student's progress and standing.
-The student will receive 2 grades for affective behavior evaluations.
 The grades are determined by: